alexpich/shary/README.md

 # NativeScript-Vue Application

 > A native application built with NativeScript-Vue.
+This will be updated with more info once significant progress has been made.

 ## Usage